By MIA CALIVA

 Citrus Valley High School parent Karen Hitter says, “[IEAQ] started at a community pool in Highland, and then to Pacific high school, and finally we were at Indian Springs High School before we were pushed out by another San Bernardino High School.”

-IEAQ is currently practicing at Indian Springs High School.
-IEAQ reportedly does not have access to any other pools in Redlands.
+According to community members that spoke at the board meeting, IEAQ is currently practicing at Indian Springs High School and does not have access to pools in Redlands schools.

-The Board was provided with statistics when Redlands Unified School District resident Maria Figueroa said, “Roughly 80% of Citrus Valley aquatics athletes come from clubs other than RST.”
+According to Redlands resident Maria Figueroa’s comments, “Roughly 80% of Citrus Valley aquatics athletes come from clubs other than Redlands Swim Team.”

-Despite the fact that many Citrus Valley aquatic athletes are members at IEAQ, limited pool access for IEAQ prevents Citrus Valley athletes from pursuing their extracurriculars.
+Despite the fact that many Citrus Valley aquatic athletes are members at IEAQ, they feel that limited pool access for IEAQ prevents Citrus Valley athletes from pursuing their extracurriculars.

-Figueroa goes on to express her disappointment with the School Board.
-She says, “This creates inequality with access to Citrus Valley and RST’s ability to serve Citrus Valley athletes.”
+Figueroa went on to express her disappointment with the School Board.
+She said, “This creates inequality with access to Citrus Valley and RST’s ability to serve Citrus Valley athletes.”

 Hitter says, “We just want a fair opportunity to use or share the facility.”